lisjoker/ecs150project2/Report.md

 threads within the user-level thread library.
 The queue API serves as the backbone for organizing and scheduling threads, ensuring proper execution order and synchronization.
-## Design Choices
-Linked List Implementation: The queue is implemented using a linked list data structure, allowing for efficient insertion and removal of elements while preserving the order of execution.
-Error Handling: Error codes (SUCC and ERR) are defined to indicate the success or failure of queue operations.
-Proper error handling ensures the robustness and reliability of the library.

 `Phase 2: uthread API`
 `Thread Management`: The library provides functions for